-Keshia Knight Has Given Birth To Baby Girl, Ella Grace
+Keshia Knight Has Given Birth To Baby Girl Ella Grace

 A photo posted by Keshia Knight Pulliam (@keshiaknightpulliam) on

-Keshia Knight Pulliam documented every moment of her pregnancy, between her Instagram account and her podcast.
-Now that Keshia Knight Pulliam has finally given birth, we’re sure that she’s going to share even more candid snapshots of herself and her baby girl.
+Keshia Knight Pulliam documented every moment of her pregnancy between her Instagram account and her podcast.
+Now that Keshia Knight Pulliam has finally given birth, fans are sure that she’s going to share even more candid snapshots of herself and her baby girl, including some that hopefully show Ella’s face!

-Keshia is no doubt relieved to finally meet her baby girl, Ella grace.
-The brief marriage and subsequent divorce that produced the child may have been less than ideal, and even downright tumultuous, but she’s obviously happy to embark on this new chapter of her life: motherhood.
+Keshia is no doubt relieved to finally meet her baby girl, Ella Grace.
+The brief marriage and subsequent divorce that produced the child may have been less than ideal and even downright tumultuous, but she’s obviously happy to embark on this new chapter of her life: motherhood.

-Besides, Keshia’s made it clear that being surrounded by the love of her family and friends, is all that her and her daughter really need.
+Besides, Keshia’s made it clear that being surrounded by the love of her family and friends, is all that she and her daughter really need.

-In October, the girls from her nonprofit foundation, Kamp Kizzy, threw the Keshia a surprise baby show.
+In October, the girls from her nonprofit foundation, Kamp Kizzy, threw Keshia a surprise baby show.

 A photo posted by Keshia Knight Pulliam (@keshiaknightpulliam) on

-What do you think about this?
 Do you think that now that Keshia Knight Pulliam has given birth, she and Ed Hartwell can put their differences aside for the sake of their child?
+Sound off in the comment section below.